ldouguy/GraphRank/README.md

 ## Ongoing Development:

-GraphRank is still in Beta and is published mostly for sake of documentation and proof of concept.
+GraphRank is still in development and is published mostly for sake of documentation and proof of concept.
 Issues such as optimizations and unit testing will be dealt with when the package is intended for more wide use.

 Upcoming updates should be focused on: